 The sustainability book Let My People Go Surfing inspires you with Yvon Chouinard’s story of founding and running Patagonia, Inc. – one of the most respected and environmentally responsible companies on earth.

-Thinking in Systems: A Primer challenges the current mindset to approach problems in isolation.
+challenges the current mindset to approach problems in isolation.
 This book on sustainability introduces you to systems thinking, as a new way to see the world’s biggest problems ― war, hunger, poverty, and environmental degradation― from a holistic perspective.

 5. Doughnut Economics